eth-act/skunkworks-dotnet/README.md

 ### dotnet 10

 Currently there's only a release candidate with the full release scheduled end of 2025.
-Since it's an LTS release, support will be present until end of 2028.
+It's also an LTS release and supported until end of 2028.

 https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core

-Also it includes various performance improvements compared to previous versions.
+Additionally it includes various performance improvements compared to previous versions.

 https://devblogs.microsoft.com/dotnet/performance-improvements-in-net-10/